Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/README.md

 # Detecting-Spoof-Emails-with-Information-Fusion
-A framework for detecting Spoofed Emails by using python
+A framework for detecting Spoofed Emails using python

 ## Where am I now